-Non-members are subject to a permit fee which the Company shall deduct from the non-member's gross pay at the rate of five (5) % of the non-member's total gross wages and then remit to the Union directly on a weekly basis with a complete remittance breakdown.
+Non-members are subject to a permit fee which the Company shall deduct from the non-member's gross pay at the rate of five (5) % of the non-member's total gross wages and remit to the Union directly on a weekly basis with a complete remittance breakdown.
 Permit fees are paid by the Employee.
+Permit fees are not payable by Employees who are members of another I.A.T.S.E.
+Local.